Long Eared Owl Facts

 Long Eared Owl Distribution, Habitat, and Ecology

 Much like many related species, the breathtaking Long Eared Owl evolved as partially migratory in nature.
-However, to the surprise of many people, this avian inhabits a relatively broad swathe of the globe.
-That’s due to the fact that it appears on three separate continents.
+However, to the surprise of many people, this beautiful avian inhabits a relatively broad swathe of the earth’s surface.
+That’s due to the fact that it appears on several different continents.

-More precisely, however, the marvel appears on a total of three separate continents.
-These consist of the continents of Asia, Europe, and North America.
-The fascinating animal commonly generally moves southward within its native range during the winter months.
+More precisely, however, the marvel appears on a total of three separate one’s.
+These broader locations consist of the continents of Asia, Europe, and North America.
+Like many birds, the fascinating animal commonly moves southward within its native range during the winter months.

 Species Sharing Its Range